mesonbuild/meson/docs/markdown/Kconfig-module.md

 **Note**: this does not provide kconfig frontend tooling to generate a configuration.
-You still need something such as kconfig frontends (see link below) to parse your Kconfig files, and then (after you've choosen the configuration options), output a ".config" file.
+You still need something such as kconfig frontends (see link below) to parse your Kconfig files, and then (after you've chosen the configuration options), output a ".config" file.

   [kconfig-frontends]: http://ymorin.is-a-geek.org/projects/kconfig-frontends